 - A. At AAU National/AAU Junior Olympic Games events, all music must postmarked or emailed by the entry deadline for the AAU Junior Olympic Games/National Competition. - B. A hard copy of music may be sent by a CD or a Flash Drive to AAU National Baton Chair Candice Dowdy: 522 Hallowell Circle, Orlando, FL 32828 - 1.
 The CD should be labeled with the individual athlete's, team, or corps' name, age and event. - 2.
 Use a new CD(free of scratches)/Flash Drive with all of an individual athlete's, Team, or Corps music. - 3.
 Only one song per CD. - C. Music can be emailed to the Music Coordinator Karina Emeric at kemericaau@gmail.com - 1.
 Emailed music MUST be in MP3 or MP4 format. - 2.
 If using drop box, you must include the entire file-not a link. - 3.
 Directors/Individuals must label each file with the title of the song. - 4.
 Directors/Individuals should also include the individual athlete's, team, or corps' name, age and event. - 5.
-When emailing, no links to files or formats other than MP3 or MP4 will be accepted. - D. A confirmation email will be sent from the music Coordinator upon receipt of the music.
-It will be the athletes/parents responsibility to make sure that they have received this receipt of confirmation and to follow up immediately if you have not received confirmation. - E. The contest director will provide music for all Solo events and March Music for the Twirl teams. - F. The music should be age appropriate. - G. The music should avoid profanities. - H. As the Coach or Parent/Guardian, you should pay attention to the connotation in the songs as well. - I. Performers/Directors MUST HAVE a back-up CD with you at the contest venue. - J. If your music has a questionable ending, you will need a coach or assistant (wearing a coaches polo) to be standing by to cue the cut- off point. - K. The volume of the music shall be at a comfortable level.
+When emailing, no links to files or formats other than MP3 or MP4 will be accepted. - 6.
+Soloists and Team Directors MUST check music at Baton Registration prior to competition. - D. A confirmation email will be sent from the music Coordinator upon receipt of the music.
+It will be the athletes/parents responsibility to make sure that they have received this receipt of confirmation and to follow up immediately if you have not received confirmation. - E. The contest director will provide music for all Solo events and March Music for the Twirl teams. - F. The music should be age appropriate and avoid profanities. - G. After checking music at registration, music selections may not be changed. - H. As the Coach or Parent/Guardian, you should pay attention to the connotation in the songs as well. - I. Performers/Directors MUST HAVE a back-up CD with you at the contest venue. - J. If your music has a questionable ending, you will need a coach or assistant (wearing a coaches polo) to be standing by to cue the cut- off point. - K. The volume of the music shall be at a comfortable level.
 The contest director should use common sense for the volume level. - L. Excessive volume should be immediately called to the directors' attention. - M. If you are using your own sound equipment and the volume level has been addressed and not adjusted to a comfortable level, an athlete, team, or corps may be assessed up to a maximum 2 (two) point penalty. - N. If your music is NOT turned in by the AAU Junior Olympic Games/National Competition entry deadline, a \$25 late fee will applied to the entry.
 This fee will be due at check-in at the AAU Junior Olympic Games or AAU National Baton Competition.
 This fee will apply to solos as well as teams.